microsoft/IoT-For-Beginners/4-manufacturing/lessons/1-train-fruit-detector/README.md

 ✅ Have a look at different fruits or vegetables, either growing near you in farms or in your garden, or in shops, Are they all the same ripeness, or do you see variation?

-Sorting produce moved from the harvest to the factory, with food travelling on long conveyer belts with teams of people picking over the produce removing anything that wasn't up to the required quality standard.
+The rise of automated harvesting moved the sorting of produce from the harvest to the factory.
+Food would travel on long conveyer belts with teams of people picking over the produce removing anything that wasn't up to the required quality standard.
 Harvesting was cheaper thanks to machinery, but there was still a cost to manually sort food.

 ![If a red tomato is detected it continues its journey uninterrupted.
 If a green tomato is detected it is flicked into a waste bin by a lever](../../../images/optical-tomato-sorting.png)

 ***If a red tomato is detected it continues its journey uninterrupted.
 If a green tomato is detected it is flicked into a waste bin by a lever. tomato by parkjisun from the Noun Project - from the [Noun Project](https://thenounproject.com)***

 The next evolution was to use machines to sort, either built into the harvester, or in the processing plants.
-The first generation of these machines used optical sensors to detect colors, controlling actuators to push green tomatoes into a waste bin using levers of puffs of air, leaving red tomatoes to continue on a network of conveyor belts.
+The first generation of these machines used optical sensors to detect colors, controlling actuators to push green tomatoes into a waste bin using levers or puffs of air, leaving red tomatoes to continue on a network of conveyor belts.

 The video below shows one of these machines in action.